 In this article, we'll discuss the Chevy factory warranty and review your Chevrolet extended warranty options for when your original coverage expires.
 We'll also take a look at how the manufacturer's coverage compares to extended warranties from leading brands such as Endurance, CarShield, and CARCHEX.

 Chevrolet Extended Warranty:

-A Chevy extended warranty exceeds the basic bumper-to-bumper warranty, which the dealership includes with a newly purchased car.
-The extended warranty offers additional protection for up to 5 years or 60,000 miles.
-Warranty providers offer varying cost and coverage options.
+A Chevy extended warranty exceeds the basic 3-year/36,000-mile bumper-to-bumper warranty that the dealership includes with a newly purchased car to protect against factory defects.
+The extended warranty offers additional protection for up to 5 years/60,000 miles.

 In this article: